Arnold Clavio: Early life and education

+Career

 After graduating, Clavio worked as a news writer at DWIZ.
-After a year, he became a field reporter for GMA Network's flagship radio station, DZBB.
+After a year, he became a field reporter for GMA Network's flagship radio station, DZBB in 1989.

 Clavio made his first appearance as a television news reporter in 1994, when GMA offered him a reporter's slot in Brigada Siete, co-hosting with the late Louie Beltran and Jessica Soho.

 The next year, the Philippine Department of Health awarded Clavio top prize in their Philippine AIDS-STD Media Awards for his report on Sarah Jane Salazar.
 Later that year, the Asian Broadcasting Union named Clavio's coverage of Abu Sayyaf the "Best Reportage of a Crisis."

 In 1996, Clavio became the host of Emergency, a late-night news and public affairs program, replacing Edu Manzano.
-In 1999, he began to co-host Unang Hirit, an early morning news and lifestyle program.
+In 1999, he began to host Unang Hirit, an early morning news and lifestyle program.

 Three years later, Clavio was hosting his morning radio program, Dobol A sa Dobol B. The program was named 1999's "Best Public Affairs Program" on radio by the KBP Golden Dove Awards.

+In 2001, Clavio was among the journalists who covered the May 1 riots near Malacañang Palace that were noted to be aggressive towards news media.
 On March 15, 2004, he replaced Mike Enriquez as co-anchor of Saksi.
 In November of that year, he co-hosted the Eat Bulaga Silver Special, a collaboration between TAPE Productions and GMA News and Public Affairs, with his co-host from Unang Hirit, Rhea Santos.

 In 2009 and 2010, Clavio hosted a variety of television programs.
-In March 2009, he co-hosted Case Unclosed, replacing Kara David.
+In March 2009, he became part of Case Unclosed replacing Kara David, who was assigned for OFW Diaries.
 In September of that year, he was a guest newscaster for 24 Oras: Special Edition, a special weekend newscast that aired after Typhoon Ondoy, Typhoon Pepeng, and the Maguindanao massacre.
 He also appeared in 24 Oras as a substitute anchor for Mike Enriquez during his medical leave.

-In March 2010, Clavio became the host of Kandidato, a public affairs talk show featuring interviews with presidential candidates.
-The next month, the primetime talk show Tonight with Arnold Clavio was launched on the Q channel and GMA News TV.
-Clavio also hosted a new public service program called Rescue a month later.
+In March 2010, Clavio hosted Kandidato, a public affairs talk show featuring interviews with presidential candidates.
+The next month, the primetime talk show Tonight with Arnold Clavio was launched on the Q channel, which was later rebranded to GMA News TV.
+Clavio also hosted public service programs Rescue and Alisto.

 In February 2011, he became a solo newscaster on Balita Pilipinas.

 In March 2012, he was named as one of the 18 awardees at the 2nd UST AB Gantimpala Awards held at Club Filipino in Greenhills.
 In December 2012, Clavio was inducted to the Eastwood City Walk of Fame for his work as a newscaster.